Selection Process & Calendar

 Live Application Period

-The application for the 2015-2016 Class of White House Fellows will go live on Saturday, November 1, 2014 and will remain open until Thursday, January 15, 2015 at 5:59 PM (EST).
+The application for the 2016-2017 Class will become available in fall 2015.
 It is the responsibility of the applicant to ensure that his/her application has been submitted in its entirety.

 Regional Finalist Selection